aaronlin79/Product-Review-Sentiment-Analysis/README.md

 ## Data Processing
 #### Text Representation
+##### Bag-of-Words (BoW)
+We opted for this method due to its straightforward implementation and its compatibility with our word dictionaries.
+Since we have removed stopwords and are prioritizing the presence of frequent terms, we can avoid elongated vectors and efficiently use the BoW model.

+##### Term Frequency-Inverse Document Frequency (TF-IDF)

 ## Techniques
 We utilized 1 supervised + 1 unsupervised learning technique to train our model throughout the project.